Gradient Descent in Machine Learning: Python Examples

 The term “gradient descent” is derived from two key concepts: “gradient” and “descent.”

-1. Gradient: In mathematics and physics, the gradient of a function at any point is a multi-dimensional vector that points in the direction of the steepest increase of that function.
-The magnitude of the gradient vector at a point corresponds to the rate of increase in the function’s value.
-In the context of a loss function in machine learning, the gradient indicates the direction in which the function is rising most rapidly.
+- Gradient: In mathematics and physics, the gradient of a function at any point is a multi-dimensional vector that points in the direction of the steepest increase of that function.
+The magnitude of the gradient vector at a point corresponds to the rate of greatest increase in the function’s value.
+In the context of a cost function in machine learning, the gradient indicates the direction in which the cost function rises most rapidly.

-2. Descent: The word “descent” refers to the method’s objective of moving downwards to find the minimum of the function.
-Since the gradient points towards the greatest increase, the opposite direction, which the algorithm moves in, will lead to the steepest decrease.
-By iteratively moving in the direction opposite to the gradient (hence “descending”), the algorithm seeks to find the point where the function attains its minimum value.
+- Descent: The word “descent” refers to the method’s objective of moving downwards to find the minima of the function.
+Since the gradient points toward the greatest increase, the opposite direction, in which the algorithm moves, will lead to the steepest decrease.
+By iteratively moving in the direction opposite to the gradient (hence “descending”), the algorithm finds the point where the cost or loss function attains its minimum value.

 Thus, “gradient descent” is aptly named as it describes the process of descending (minimizing) a function by moving against (opposite to) its gradient.
 The following plot can be used to understand the gradient descent algorithm.